 4. Procedure of Dispute Settlement

-4.1 Each party to the dispute shall be entitled to be heard and express his points of view.
-Upon request by either of the parties, EADR will provide such party with available documents, arguments, evidence and facts put forward by the other party to the dispute so as to ensure that they have reasonable opportunity to comment on the information and/or documents disclosed.
+4.1 Each party to the dispute is entitled to make his/her submissions and express his/her points of view.
+Upon a request by either of the parties, EADR will provide such party with available documents, arguments, evidence and facts put forward by the other party to the dispute so as to ensure that they have reasonable opportunity to comment on the information and/or documents disclosed.

 4.2 The arbiter shall be obliged to treat the parties to the dispute equally.
 He may request additional information and clarifications from the parties at any time.
 The parties may not communicate with the arbiter at their own initiative.

-4.3 An arbiter shall adopt a decision on the basis of statements, evidence and facts submitted by the parties in accordance to the EADR Rules of Procedure.
+4.3 The arbiter shall adopt a decision on the basis of statements, evidence and facts submitted by the parties in accordance to the EADR Rules of Procedure.

 4.4 The arbiter shall adopt and compile a reasoned decision in writing in which he states the reasons for his decision.
-Every decision shall contain the date of issue and the name of the arbiter.
+Every decision shall contain the date of issue.

 4.5 The outcome of the ADR shall be a decision binding upon the parties provided that this does not preclude recourse to a court of law.